 Anything that requires in-depth discussion

-Aside from the fact that no one enjoys read long, novel-length emails, it's not a very good use of your time or the person at the other end of the screen's time.
+Aside from the fact that no one enjoys read long, novel-length emails, it’s not a very good use of your time or the person at the other end of the screen’s time.
 If this is a workplace conversation, send an email that invites a recipient to a meeting to discuss the issue at hand, suggests Rachel Wagner, licensed corporate etiquette consultant.
-"Include an attached agenda of items to be discussed so attendees can come prepared with thoughts and ideas to brainstorm," she says.
-"Have a specific start and stop time and, if the meeting requires additional time, plan a follow-up meeting."
-This is respectful to all schedules involved and allows for a focused and efficient use of everyone's time, she adds.
-Here are other rules of email etiquette you must follow.
+“Include an attached agenda of items to be discussed so attendees can come prepared with thoughts and ideas to brainstorm,” she says.
+“Have a specific start and stop time and, if the meeting requires additional time, plan a follow-up meeting.”
+This is respectful to all schedules involved and allows for a focused and efficient use of everyone’s time, she adds.
+Learn how to recognize the most annoying email habits you really need to stop.

 Fighting with your partner